arula10101/HFT_NN_paper/README.md

 # HFT_NN_paper

-Code for "Learning a functional control for high-frequency finance."

-by Laura Leal, Mathieu Laurière, and Charles-Albert Lehalle.
+Code for "Learning a functional control for high-frequency finance" by Laura Leal, Mathieu Laurière, and Charles-Albert Lehalle.  arXiv:2006.09611 (2020).

-arXiv:2006.09611 (2020).
+Please cite if using any portion of this work.
+BibTex:
+@article{leal2020learning,
+  title={Learning a functional control for high-frequency finance}, author={Leal, Laura and Lauri{\`e}re, Mathieu and Lehalle, Charles-Albert}, journal={arXiv preprint arXiv:2006.09611}, year={2020}
+}

 Example of how to run the code: